[toc]

 If a judge orders a defendant to serve a concurrent sentence for multiple criminal charges, he or she will spend less time in prison.
 Alternatively, a consecutive sentence is seen as the harshest type of sentencing, requiring you to spend the total time for all your charges in prison.

-What is an example of a Concurrent Sentence?
+What Is an Example of a Concurrent Sentence?

 For related crimes (i.e. burglary and aggravated assault) that take place within the same event, a judge could impose a 10-year sentence and a 5-year sentence, but allow the confinement to be served concurrently.
 So instead of 15 years, the defendant would serve 10.